 - you don’t turn up to a meeting at the Jobcentre

-- you don’t take part in an employment or training scheme.
+- you don’t take part in a compulsory employment or training scheme.

 Find out more about the Universal Credit claimant commitment: